dreamcatcher-tech/network/Inbox/2025-08-03 1103 mapping napps to mcp tools.md

 there surely must be a neat way to compactly merge these two things, or make them the same thing, like a napp is a package of mcp functionality.

 so to install a napp means to allow the mcp server to serve that napp ?

+tool names could use pathing, so we expect object nesting but then we expand that out ?